Sarah Cove ACR

 Technical and scientific examination and consultancy is available for selected works.

 Sarah Cove ACR is Accredited by ICON, she is also Fellow of the British Association of Paintings Conservator-Restorers (BAPCR) and The International Institute for Conservation of Historic and Artistic Works (IIC).
 She is a listed Corporate Supplier for the SW Federation of Museums (SWFed) and an ICON Accredited Assessor for the AIM Collections Care Conservation Grant scheme funded by the Pilgrim Trust.
-Sarah Cove is currently a Trustee of ICON.
+Sarah Cove ACR is a former Trustee of ICON.
 She works closely with UK-based training institutions to offer occasional bespoke internships and student placements at her Falmouth studio.

 Sarah Cove ACR is an Accredited Lecturer for The Arts Society (formerly NADFAS) and is a highly experienced and internationally acclaimed lecturer and presenter.
 A full list of her lecture and study day titles can be found on her website and synopses are available on request.
 She has appeared on TV several times, notably BBC's 'Fake or Fortune?'
 (Series 3 & 6), 'Constable in Love' (2004) presented by Andrew Graham-Dixon and 'Art on the BBC: Constable' (2021).

 Sarah Cove ACR is the leading expert on the oil painting materials and techniques of John Constable RA.
 She carries out consultancy work for collectors and heritage bodies worldwide.
 For the Constable Research Project and consultancy enquiries regarding attribution please contact Sarah Cove ACR via her website where there is further information: www.sarahcoveacr.com